Data-driven Policy Transfer with Imprecise Perception Simulation: Experiments

 Similar obstacles were modeled in the simulator and a set of 8~test worlds was created.
 The metrics for simulation is proportion of \textit{good} trajectories among all executed.
 Here \textit{good} means traversing the required length of the trajectory with constant speed \SI{0.3}{m/s} without executing any unsafe actions (as described in~\autoref{sec:sim}).

+Results of the learning process are summarized in~\autoref{fig:sim_results} and~\autoref{fig:real_results}.
+First, 3~iterations (policies $\pi^1$--$\pi^3$) were using only the simulator without GAN for adjusting perception.
+Further simulator-only iterations showed little performance improvement, so we assume the process converged at~$\pi^3$.
+Policy~$\pi^3$ is similar to what Guided Policy Search~\cite{Levine2013} with Adaptive Guiding Samples would find, so we also call it $GPS$ (we use a~different guiding sample generator -- RRT instead of DDP, and the RRT planner automatically generates adaptive samples by prioritizing actions similar to the policy decisions).
+Unfortunately, real-world trajectories cannot be used as guiding samples in GPS, because the simulated and real domains differ too much for the learning to converge.

-Results of the learning process are summarized in~\autoref{tab:results-sim} and~\autoref{tab:results-real}.
-Testing in real world started in the fourth simulated iteration, when the policy became efficient in simulation.
-In each imitation learning instance, we trained 10 policies and chose two that evaluated best on the simulated test worlds.
-These two policies were tested in real world as described above and the better one became $\pi^{k+1}$.
+Testing in real world started in the fourth iteration.
+Two of the best policies found in simulator were tested in real world and the better one became $\pi^{k+1}$.

 We cut off the whole pipeline once the policy achieved good performance in the real world (after 7~iterations).
 That accounts for ca~15 minutes of driving with the real robot to collect the initial $\tau_r$, then $4\times13$ trajectories for real-world policy verification, which is about 20~minutes.
-No more real-world execution was needed.
+No more real-world execution was needed. \footnote{ See the attached video with policy tests, or \url{http://cmp.felk.cvut.cz/~peckama2/policy_transfer/} for more information and FullHD video. }

+To see the benefits of our pipeline, we tested running~$\pi^3$ aka $GPS$ (the best simulator-only policy) directly on the real robot.
+The performance was, as expected, poor.
+We also trained two baseline policies ($zeros$ and $interp$) which either zero-out or bi-linearly interpolate the missing values (NaNs) in real data.
+These policies can have a simpler structure (the second channel for NaNs is removed).
+They were trained on the same trajectories~$\pi^4$ was trained on.
+None of these policies managed to outperform the proposed pipeline.
+Last, we also tested the importance of the cycle loss in GANs.
+Policy $no\_cycle$ was trained on a~dataset transformed by a GAN that was trained without the cycle loss, similar to GraspGAN~\cite{Bousmalis2017}, so we also call it~$grasp\_gan$.
+Validation error of the GAN (as mentioned at the end of~\autoref{sec:cgan}) was about $12\%$ higher than with cycle loss, and performance of the $no\_cycle$ policy did also not beat the proposed pipeline.

-Summing up the computation time, we needed 800~CPU-core--hours (of which $90\%$ is spent on performance verification, which could be lowered) and 50~GPU-hours (highly depends on structures of the policy and GANs).
+To train final policy $\pi^7$ from scratch, we needed 800~CPU-core--hours (of which $90\%$ is spent on performance verification, which could be lowered) and 50~GPU-hours (highly depends on structures of the policy and GANs).

-A~video of testing the trained policies on really unstructured terrain is available on our website~\url{http://cmp.felk.cvut.cz/~peckama2/policy_transfer/}.